 Alan Patten

-Alan Patten is Howard Harrison and Gabrielle Snyder Beck Professor of Politics and Chair of the Department of Politics at Princeton University.
+Alan Patten is Howard Harrison and Gabrielle Snyder Beck Professor of Politics and Director of Princeton's University Center for Human Values.

 A citizen of Canada and the United States, he has a B.A. from McGill, an M.A. from Toronto and an M. Phil. and D. Phil.
 (1996) from Oxford.
 He previously taught at McGill University and the University of Exeter, and has visited at the State Islamic University of Indonesia in Jakarta